stacks-archive/blockstack-browser/README.md

 ##### Code coverage

 When running tests, code coverage will be automatically calculated and output to an HTML file using the [Istanbul](https://github.com/gotwarlost/istanbul) library.
 These files can be seen in the generated `coverage/` directory.

+### Building for macOS

+You'll need a working installation of Xcode 8 (or higher).
+You will need to install the node to native binary tool globally by running: `npm install nexe -g`.

+Before working on the Mac app in Xcode, you'll need to go through this build process once.
+It creates and copies the needed proxy binaries into place and copies a built version of the browser web app into the source tree.
+Please note that the first build will take a while as `nexe` downloads and compiles a source copy of node.

+Run `gulp mac`.

+This has only been tested on macOS Sierra 10.12.